 One policy option being discussed in Europe is the idea of a Financial Transaction Tax, known popularly in many countries as a ‘Robin Hood Tax’.
 A tiny tax would be levied on each stock, bond, derivative or currency transaction.
 It would target financial institutions’ ‘casino’ style trading that helped precipitate the economic crisis and is capable of raising hundreds of billions of euros a year.
 It could help support those who have been hardest hit by the financial crisis both in Europe and around the world.

 France, Germany, Spain, Portugal and Belgium are among the countries to publicly support it.
 Both the European Parliament and Commission are actively seeking its implementation.
 Nicolas Sarkozy has made it one of his priority issues for France’s Presidency of the G20.
 It’s increasingly viewed as the most robust and simple way to ensure that the financial pays a fair contribution for its part in the economic crisis.
 Over 40 have already been implemented around the world and concerns about the feasibility have been shown by the IMF, European Commission and others to be overblown.

 As Europe moves ahead and grapples once again with the might of the financial sector, the UK Government should deliver on its claim that ‘we are all in this together’, support their efforts and prove that it is capable of bringing the financial sector back under control.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.